soyll/147pacific/README.md

 ## About

-### What is this Development Environment?
+### What is this Commerce as Code?

-This development environment provides the easiest way to start local development with all the major Saleor services using Tilt:
+This repository provides the easiest way to start local development with all the major Saleor services using Tilt:
 - [Core GraphQL API](https://github.com/saleor/saleor)
 - [Dashboard](https://github.com/saleor/saleor-dashboard)
 - [Storefront](https://github.com/saleor/storefront)